kcsry/kirppu/README.md

 1. Install Python 3.5+.
     1. Install pip.
        Pip is used for downloading and installing dependencies.
-It is included by default in Python since 2.7.9 and 3.4.
+It is included by default in Python since 3.4.
     2. (recommended) Install virtualenv.
        Virtualenv is used to install Python and dependencies directly to the project folder, so that any updates to the rest of the system don't